4waisenkinder/4waisenkinder.github.io/source/_posts/2014-10-18-npm-2-dot-0-and-the-much-better-star-npm-run-star-command.markdown

 $ npm install -g grunt-cli
 ```

 This is absolutely fine when you are working alone and these tools are only supposed to be executed on your machine.
-But when you work together with other colleagues on a project or you process includes a [continuous integration](http://www.martinfowler.com/articles/continuousIntegration.html) system, then every global dependency can be quite troublesome.
+But when you work together with other colleagues on a project or your process includes a [continuous integration](http://www.martinfowler.com/articles/continuousIntegration.html) system, then every global dependency can be quite troublesome.
 It simply moves the entry barrier a bit higher and increases the complexity to get everything up and running.

 So let us have a look how to avoid that.
 First step is to install the needed modules in our project and not globally anymore.